fknMega/ReboundGuardian/README.md

    {
      "accounts": [
        {
-         "token": "YOUR_DISCORD_TOKEN",
+         "token": "YOUR_DISCORD_TOKEN"
-         "id": "YOUR_DISCORD_ID"
        },
        {
-         "token": "ANOTHER_DISCORD_TOKEN",
+         "token": "ANOTHER_DISCORD_TOKEN"
-         "id": "ANOTHER_DISCORD_ID"
        }
      ]
    }
    ```

    Add as many accounts as you need, following the same structure.
-Make sure to replace `YOUR_DISCORD_TOKEN` with your Discord token and `YOUR_DISCORD_ID` with your Discord user ID.
-You can find your token and ID by following the instructions [here](https://www.youtube.com/watch?v=YEgFvgg7ZPI).
+Make sure to replace `YOUR_DISCORD_TOKEN` with your Discord token.
+You can find your token by following the instructions [here](https://www.youtube.com/watch?v=YEgFvgg7ZPI).

 ## Usage